 Mauro also stresses that the UCF RWC does not fall into the same category as for-profit gyms open to the public.

-“We’ve been looking at best practices in the campus recreation field as well as adhering to university guidelines to keep everyone safe,” he says.
+“We adhere to the best practices in the campus recreation field as well as university guidelines to help promote everyone’s safety,” he says.

 Here are some details of their current operational practices.

 - William E. and Mary Jo Davis Recreation Area at Lake Claire